 Alan Garfield is Chair of the Digital Art and Design Department at the University of Dubuque, in Dubuque, Iowa USA.
 He has also served as Director of the Bisignano Art Gallery since 2008.
 His formal education is eclectic: BA, University of Iowa; MA, State University of New York-Binghamton; Postgraduate work Wadham College, Oxford.
 His interests, as measured by recent publications, include 2D and 3D fractal algorithms, imagery in contemporary politics, 19th century French philosophies, Holocaust studies, Beat art and poetry and video game content.
 He teaches in Iowa; he lives in Ireland.

-Speech Title: Spreading across Boundaries: The Coronavirus Pandemic and
+Speech Title: Spreading across Boundaries: The Coronavirus Pandemic and Our Computers

 Abstract: With the new coronavirus spreading from person to person (possibly including from people without symptoms), reaching four continents and every island nation, and traveling faster than SARS, driving it out of existence is looking increasingly unlikely.
 Actually, the same might be (and has been) said about the state of computer viruses and malware.
 Everything’s going to be different, on the other side of this – whether this is our body health or computer health.
 What, really, are the similarities and differences between the effects of that one word – virus – on human biological systems and our digital computing systems?
 This speech will address issues that we as educators should be aware of.